Professional skills in a resume: examples of skills and knowledge. Examples of professional skills and abilities in a resume

 3. Follow the planned schedule regularly and systematically

-4. They are flexible in scheduling their time: if necessary, they are able to adapt their schedule without a significant loss in the quality of task performance
+4. Flexible in planning their time: when strictly necessary, they are able to adapt their schedule without a significant loss in the quality of task completion

-5. Effectively delegate tasks (which can be delegated) and control their progress
+5. Effectively delegate tasks (that can be delegated) and monitor the progress of their implementation

-6. Skillful use of planning tools such as network chart and Gantt chart.
+6. Skillfully use planning tools such as network diagrams and Gantt charts.

-7. When planning, you skillfully use the SMART tool: you check the goals and objectives for concreteness, measurability, the real possibility of achieving it, relevance and precisely fix the time frame.
+7. When planning, skillfully use the SMART tool: check your goals and objectives for specificity, measurability, the real possibility of achieving them, relevance and accurately fix the time frame.

-8. Effectively use tools for planning and allocating time (diary, outlook or google calendar, etc.).
+8. Effectively use tools for planning and time management (diary, outlook or Google calendar, etc.).

 9. Respect other people's time.